 Lucentis was FDA-approved to treat wet age-related macular degeneration in 2007, and Eylea followed in 2013.
 The two drugs are very much alike, with both eliminating VEGF from your eyes.
 The main difference is that Eylea eliminates an additional inner-eye substance — placental growth factor — a protein that contributes to the grown of new blood vessels.

-Your doctor will discuss the benefits of each drug with you.
+Your doctor discusses the benefits of each drug with you.
 The injection process takes just seconds, and the thin needle, combined with an anesthetic, makes the injection virtually pain-free.
 You may need regular injections to keep wet age-related macular degeneration, diabetic retinopathy, and vein occlusion from progressing.